-7.4 Approval Withdrawal
+7.5 Approval Withdrawal

-Vendors may submit a request in writing for the withdrawal by PCI SSC of an approval where the vendor has never sold any devices of a specific, previously approved model.
-This is at the model-name/identifier level and does not apply to individual hardware or firmware versions.
+Vendors may submit a request in writing for the withdrawal by PCI SSC of an approval where the vendor has never sold or otherwise deployed any devices of a specific, previously approved model.
+This applies only to an entire approval, and not individual items within an approval.
 The request must be made using the PTS Administrative Change Request form via one of the PCI-recognized test laboratories.
 This form is available via the laboratories or the PTS Program Manager pcipts@pcisecuritystandards.org.

-7.5 Administrative Changes
+7.6 Administrative Changes